Understanding the choices for inherited IRAs

 Step 2

 Know when to take withdrawals.
-If the beneficiary is the spouse, they generally aren’t required to take distributions before age 72 (70 1/2 if born before 7/1/49).
-Persons other than spouses are generally required to take a distribution annually.
-Entities are required to distribute inherited assets in 5 years.
-Keep in mind that beneficiaries can always withdraw more than any annual required distribution.
+If the beneficiary is the spouse, they generally aren’t required to take distributions before RMD Age.
+Persons other than spouses are generally required to either take a distribution annually (reducing the balance to zero over a specified period of time) or withdraw the entire balance by the end of a specified period (e.g., by the end of the 10th year following the year of the IRA owner's death).
+Entities are required to distribute inherited assets in 5 years or receive annual distribution over the remaining life expectancy of the deceased IRA owner, depending on when the IRA owner died.
+Keep in mind that beneficiaries can always withdraw more than any annual required distribution (if applicable).

 Step 3

 Understand the possible tax implications.
-Generally, distributions from an inherited Traditional or Roth IRA are not subject to the 10% withdrawal penalty.
-Distributions from an inherited Traditional IRA may be subject to taxes, while withdrawals from an inherited Roth IRA are generally tax-free if the original Roth IRA was held for 5 years.
+Generally, distributions from an inherited Traditional or Roth IRA are not subject to the 10% withdrawal penalty tax.
+Distributions from an inherited Traditional IRA may be subject to taxes, while withdrawals from an inherited Roth IRA are generally tax-free if the original Roth IRA satisfied the 5 year holding period requirement.

 Step 4

 Remember to take a withdrawal if required.
-If minimum withdrawals are required, and the beneficiary fails to do so, they may be subject to a penalty equal to 50% of the shortfall.
+If minimum withdrawals are required, and the beneficiary fails to do so, they may be subject to a penalty tax equal to 25% (or 50% for tax years before 2023) of the shortfall.